erikkroes/erikkroes-nl/src/blog/what-do-color-contrast-ratio-s-mean.md

 ### Hue, Saturation and Lightness

 There's also HSL (instead of RGB).
 It works with Hue, Saturation and Lightness.
 You might've seen (haha) it before.
-Hue is like having all tints in a circle.It starts with 0 (degrees) for red.
+Hue is like having all tints in a circle.
+It starts with 0 (degrees) for red.
 Rotate to 30 and you get orange.
 Rotate to 60 for yellow.
 120 is green.
 240 is blue.
 360 or 0 (full circle) is red again.
 Feels much more intuitive to me!

 Saturation is how saturated or full a color is.
 100 (percent) for full color and 0 for none.
 The L is for Lightness.
 How light an image is with 100 (percent) being white and 0 being black.